Cynary/shellcaster/README.md

 encrypted archive, you can run `./decrypt.sh` to decrypt them (it will ask you for the same passphrase you used when running `./install_certificates.sh`).

+Make sure that the information on your certificates differs from the one on your Certificate Authority, otherwise the connection will fail due to self signed certificates.

+During the filling out of information for your server certificate you will be asked to optionally fill out a password and optional company name.
+You are not required to do this.

 Usage
 -----